 Pamela Cornelius raises Animal Welfare Approved dairy cattle at Bit of Honey Farm in Pierson, Florida.
 She began farming in 2004 with a vegetable garden and a small flock of laying hens.
 In May 2011, she purchased her first cow (called “Bit of Honey”) and was immediately drawn to raising cattle for their milk.
 “Bit of Honey” was just the start; Pamela now milks four Jersey cows and keeps one Jersey bull on her 10-acre farm.
 Jerseys are known for their adaptability to variable climates and their high production of butterfat-rich milk from pasture.

 Hugh Miller Sr. and Jr. are third and fourth generation farmers in Pink Hill, North Carolina.
 Hugh Sr. began raising pigs at the age of nine and Hugh Jr. began raising livestock when he was 12.
 Now father and son work together on the family farm, where they grow row crops and raise Animal Welfare Approved pastured pork.

-Greg Kasten of Double Creek Farm has been raising cattle on his family’s land in Clayton, IL, about 40 miles East of the Mississippi River, since 1976.
+Greg Kestner of Double Creek Farm has been raising cattle on his family’s land in Clayton, IL, about 25 miles east of Quincy, since 1976.
 While the farm has undergone many changes since then, his animals have always been pasture-raised outdoors with a focus on making sure to keep them happy and healthy.
 His Animal Welfare Approved herd now consists of around 100 White Park cows.
 Greg sought AWA certification in 2010 and was happy to learn that the AWA standards were well in-line with his own goal as a farmer to always act in the best interest of his animals.